ChristinaLK/2015-01-05-wise-cuboulder/novice/git/02-collab.md

    9272da5..29aba7c  master -> master
 ~~~

-Note that we didn't have to create a remote called `origin`:
+Note that we didn't have to create a remote called `origin`,
 Git does this automatically,
 using that name,
 when we clone a repository.